“Somewhere in Malawi, there are girls who will one day be independent —

 TeamLift, Inc. is a U.S.-based nonprofit whose mission is to eradicate chronic poverty in Malawi by addressing education, healthcare, nutrition and clean water with a focus on women and girls.
 Don Neureuther and Peter Daino founded TeamLift in 2010 after spending considerable time with village chiefs and Roman Catholic Bishop, Martin Mtumbuka, who encouraged the concentration on girls and women in the Karonga District of northern Malawi.

-TeamLift implements its mission by building facilities and programs in partnership with local Non-Governmental Organizations (NGOs), who eventually own and manage the developments.
+TeamLift implements its mission by building facilities and programs in partnership with local Non-Governmental Organizations (NGOs) who eventually own and manage the developments.

 One hundred percent of every dollar contributed to TeamLift is invested directly in programs that benefit women and girls in Malawi.
 Our organization’s modest overhead costs are funded directly by the founder of TeamLift, Inc.